acdoussan/env-setup/README.md

      2. Upgrade Pip: `sudo pip3 install --upgrade pip`
      3. Install Ansible: `pip3 install ansible`

+  3. Generate an ssh key and add it to gitlab
-  3. Clone or download this repository to your local drive.
+  4. Clone or download this repository to your local drive.
-  4. Allow apps from unidentified developers `sudo spctl --master-disable`
+  5. Allow apps from unidentified developers `sudo spctl --master-disable`
      1. This is used to install the solarized terminal theme
-  5. Run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
+  6. Run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
-  6. Run `ansible-playbook main.yml --ask-become-pass -i inventory/{desired env}` inside this directory.
+  7. Run `ansible-playbook main.yml --ask-become-pass -i inventory/{desired env}` inside this directory.
 Enter your account password when prompted for the 'BECOME' password.

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.